Airtes00/Lansweeper-PS/README.md

     Set-ADComputer -Identity $Computer -Add @{serialNumber=$LSSerialNumber, macAddress=$LSMac}
 }
 ```
-Note: Because object properties with multiple values are stored as an array (such as multiple MACs on a server with multiple NICs), and the **Set-ADComputer** cmdlet accepts a hashtable as input, properties with multiple values **will** translate into attributes with multiple values.
+*Note: Because object properties with multiple values are stored as an array (such as multiple MACs on a server with multiple NICs), and the **Set-ADComputer** cmdlet accepts a hashtable as input, properties with multiple values **will** translate into attributes with multiple values.* [More about hashtables.](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_hash_tables?view=powershell-6)
 ![ADProperties](https://github.com/marcus-dean/Lansweeper-PS/blob/master/Examples/AD%20Properties%20Serial.PNG)

 ## Remotely Enable Bitlocker